Goddess movement: Background and precursors

-Since the 1970s, Goddess Spirituality has emerged as a recognizable international cultural movement.
-In 1978 Carol P. Christ's widely reprinted essay "Why Women Need the Goddess," which argues in favor of the concept of there having been an ancient religion of a supreme goddess, was presented as the keynote address to an audience of over 500 at the "Great Goddess Re-emerging" conference at the University of California, Santa Cruz; it was first published in The Great Goddess Issue of Heresies: A Feminist Publication on Art and Politics (1978).
-Carol P. Christ also co-edited the classic feminist religion anthologies Weaving the Visions: New Patterns in Feminist Spirituality (1989) and Womanspirit Rising (1979/1989); the latter included her essay "Why Women Need the Goddess."
+Since the 1970s, the Goddess movement has emerged as a recognizable, international cultural phenomenon.
+In 1978, Carol P. Christ wrote the essay Why Women Need the Goddess, which argues in favor of the hypothesis of a primitive, matriarchal religion based on the worship of a supreme Mother Goddess, and was presented as the keynote address to an audience of over 500 at the "Great Goddess Re-emerging" conference at the University of California, Santa Cruz; it was first published in The Great Goddess Issue of Heresies: A Feminist Publication on Art and Politics (1978).
+Christ also co-edited the classic feminist religion anthologies Weaving the Visions: New Patterns in Feminist Spirituality (1989) and Womanspirit Rising (1979/1989) (the latter included her essay Why Women Need the Goddess).

 From 1974 to 1984, WomanSpirit, a journal edited in Oregon by Jean and Ruth Mountaingrove, published articles, poetry, and rituals by women, exploring ideas and feelings about female deity.
 The journal The Beltane Papers, which started publication at about the same time, continued until mid-2011.
-In 1983, Jade River and Lynnie Levy founded the Re-formed Congregation of the Goddess, International (RCG-I) in Madison, Wisconsin.
-RCG-I continues today with groups called "Circles" in many U. S. localities, as well as an educational program, priestess training, and ordination.
 The Goddess movement has found voice in various films and self-published media, such as the Women and Spirituality trilogy made by Donna Read for the National Film Board of Canada.

+Brotherhood of the Golden Arrow

+Maria de Naglowska, a Russian émigré in France, established and led a short-living occult, sexual magical, and Satanic society known as the Brotherhood of the Golden Arrow (Confrerie de la Flèche d'Or) in Paris from 1932 to 1935.
+Naglowska's occult teaching centered on what she called the "Third Term of the Trinity", in which the Holy Spirit of the Christian doctrine of the Trinity is recognized as the divine feminine.